fetchai/agents-aea/docs/decision-maker-transaction.md

     )
 ```

-## Create the signing message
+## Create the Signing Message

-Next, we are creating the signing message and we send it to the decision-maker.
+Next, we are creating the signing message and sending it to the decision-maker.

 ``` python
     # create signing message for decision maker to sign
     terms = Terms(